“LinkedIn is like the gym, you get out of it what you put into it.”

 Editor’s note: A version of this article previously appeared at RecommendedAdvisor.com.

 I use and connect through all available modes of communication, such as social networks like Linkedin, Twitter, and Facebook, and old traditional methods of face-to-face, the telephone, and email.
 My goal is to use social media to connect with a prospect online, solidify the communication with a DM or email, and ultimately schedule a face-to-face chat for coffee.
 I’ll even settle for a Skype conversation, Go-To-Meeting or a phone call.
 The point is to understand what mode of communication your prospect prefers and adapt to their preference.
 Like exercising at the gym, if you are going to put in the effort, make sure you are using the right equipment.
+For example, apps like Increditools can help automate tasks on LinkedIn such as posting content and expanding your network.
+This could help save time on the menial parts of social media so that you can focus on the more time-consuming aspects.
+Again, using the right equipment can help you to get the best workout.

 Social Prospecting Technique: